Substantive News and General Interest

 What to look for

-News and general interest periodicals sometimes cite sources, though more often do not.
+News and general interest periodicals rarely cite sources.

 Articles may be written by a member of the editorial staff, a scholar or a free lance writer.
 The author information is called a byline in news sources.